 The match at the Oval was beaten by the weather

-Surrey bowler Jade Dernbach admitted that his side felt the pitch played as it was expected to do over the course of time the players had on the field.
+Surrey bowler Jade Dernbach admitted that his side felt the pitch played as expected over the course of time the players had on the field.

-Less than 200 overs were bowled over the course of the game and the paceman admitted that the game was difficult due to the lack of playing time, with only day three going the distance.
+Less than 200 overs were bowled over the four days and the paceman admitted that the game was difficult due to the lack of playing time, with only day three going the distance.

 "If you look around the country that's the way things have gone.

 "There are a lot of low scores around.
 Conditions are going to be bowler friendly.

 "You're going to get yourself into these sort of positions.

 "We always knew if we could get on at some point that there was going to be the chance of a result.